digitaldickinson/djgitdemo/README.md

-# Data Journalism Git demo
+# Data Journalism Git demo repository
 A demo repo to use when working with journalism students exploring git